chiangliu/HyperMamba/README.md

 ## step1: Environment Setup:

-To get started, we ecommend setting up a conda environment and installing dependencies via pip.
+To get started, we recommend setting up a conda environment and installing dependencies via pip.
 Use the following commands to set up your environment

 ```bash
 conda create -n hypermamba python==3.10